 - You’re likely to appear alongside your direct competitors

-- Typically has lower response rates
+- Lower response rates

-- Sent to predefined mailing areas on set schedules you have no control over
+- Sent to predefined mailing areas on set schedules

 - One-on-one communication with the recipient